Pokémon Champions Breaks a Core Rule. Final Evolutions Only?

 Why Is This a Shock?
 It Breaches the Player's Contract

+Producer Masaaki Hoshino declared that only final evolution Pokémon will be available at launch.
 Those words, though technical, carry the abandonment of the idea that unfulfilled potential has value.
 The competitive community has long grappled with imbalances where final forms are dominant, but now the problem is solved by removing options entirely.
-Simple, radical, and merciless.

 Behind the Scenes: Why Is The Pokémon Company Doing This?